Info and Instructions for the PlayoffComputer app

 once this is employed.

-- ESPN: Use "h2h #1" followed by "h2h #2" to get as close as possible to ESPN's methodology, which at
+For H2H, use "h2h #1" followed by "h2h #2" to get as close as possible to ESPN's methodology, which is only employed if they have

 played the same number of games against each other.